MoeySeanJean/techjam2026/docs/TECH_REPORT.md

 so the per-element allowance is `max(atol, rtol·|ref|)`.
 We collapse that to one number, *envelope utilization* = `max(abs_err / allowance)`, where <1.0 passes.
-Script defaults are `atol=2e-3, rtol=2e-2` since the 27 August 2026 revision,
-matching the problem statement's "relative error < 0.02, abs error < 0.002".
-They were half that when we started, and we did not go back and re-loosen anything, so most of this table was searched under a gate twice as tight as the one now in force.
-We read both constants out of `parse_args` at import time rather than hardcoding them, so the gate tracks the script.
+Script defaults are `atol=2e-3, rtol=2e-2`.
+We read both out of `parse_args` at import time rather than hardcoding them, so the gate tracks the script — they were half this before the 27 August 2026 revision, and most of our table was searched under that tighter gate.

 **In float32 the reference already runs TF32.** `--allow-tf32` defaults true and `matmul_precision='high'`.
 TF32 carries 10 mantissa bits; fp16 carries 11.